HomeDing/homeding.github.io/readme.md

 # HomeDing Library Documentation

-Making IoT easy - that is the goal that is the driving reason for implementing this library.
+Making IoT easy - that is the goal that is the driving reason for implementing the HomeDing library.

+The HomeDing library can be used to build small IoT devices connected to the local WiFi by using the Arduino development environment.

+The approach is very different to many other IoT solutions regarding these reasons:

+**IoT devices can be used standalone**

-All of this fits into the memory available on a standard board.
+> Everything for a useful device fits into the memory available on a standard board.
+>
-They contain everything to run independent on their own and are directly controlled using a standard web browser.
+> The board has everything to run independent on their own and can be controlled using a standard web browser.
-There is no need for a central hub or bridge device - ideal for starting with implementing IoT devices.
+> There is no need for a central hub or bridge device - ideal for starting with implementing IoT devices.

+**No Cloud connection**

+> In contrast to many IoT solutions that rely on some functionality given by a central implementation in the cloud the HomeDing based devices
+> are designed to be used without any cloud support and can run without being connected to the internet.

+**Using the Arduino Environment**

-It offers functionality in the format of a Arduino library.
+> To enable everyone to create IoT devices easily, the HomeDing library is available in the format of an Arduino library.
-It can be used to build small devices that are directly connected to the local WiFi using the Arduino development environment.
+>
+> All you get is OpenSource and a lot of documentation to learn implementing your features.

+**Easy to be used**

-Many of the problems that need to be solved for these scenarios have been implemented and starting using the library is as simple as using one of the provided examples and add some configuration.
+> Many of the standard problems that need to be solved for building IoT devices have been implemented in the library.
+>
+> Just use one of the [examples](/examples.md) as a starting code and upload it to the device.

+**No programming skills required**

+> One of the powerful features of the HomeDing library is the availability of specialized elements that can be configured to work together and build solutions.
+>
+> Start by building your first IoT devices by using some of the confguration examples from the [recipies](recipes.md).

+**Web enabled**

-It also offers a full functional web frontend User Interface based on non-Arduino technologies like HTML+CSS+JavaScript.
+> The IoT devices all offer a full functional web frontend User Interface based on non-Arduino technologies like HTML+CSS+JavaScript.
+>
-Again just using the given implementation is an option to start quickly.
+> Again, just using the given implementation is an option to start quickly.
+>
-If you are not familiar with these technologies but you can find some documentation to learn how to build a full functional Web UI in less than 200k code size.
+> If you are not familiar with these technologies but you can find some documentation to learn how to build a full functional Web UI in less than 200k code size.

 The library is currently made especially for the ESP8266 based boards like the NodeMCU or similar ones.
 Many sensors, displays, input and output functionality is available as [elements](elements).

 The project is Open Source available on GitHub and all files are licensed under a BSD style license.
 See http://www.mathertel.de/License.aspx

+The full documentation is available at: https://homeding.github.io/

 ## HomeDing Concept Papers